atz3n/kraken-invest/asset-cost-averaging/README.md

 ## Getting Started

 There are three ways to get the bot running.
+Each way requires you to have an API key pair created.
+Have a look at the [How to](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-) to get support.
+For buying assets you need to give permission to *query funds* and to *create and modify orders*.
+For withdrawing assets you also need to give permission to *withdraw funds*.

 ### 1. Docker Compose